apache/airflow/docs/apache-airflow/concepts/dynamic-task-mapping.rst

 If an upstream task returns an unmappable type, the mapped task will fail at run-time with an ``UnmappableXComTypePushed`` exception.
 For instance, you can't have the upstream task return a plain string – it must be a list or a dict.

-How to templated fields and mapped arguments interact?
+How do templated fields and mapped arguments interact?
 ======================================================

 All arguments to an operator can be mapped, even those that do not accept templated parameters.